Adult Nursing BSc (Hons)

-- Professional accreditation: Approved by the Nursing and Midwifery Council.
+- Professional accreditation: our courses are approved by the Nursing and Midwifery Council.

-- Career prospects: 97% of students are in employment 6 months after graduating, UNISTATS 2017.
+- Career opportunities: you’ll gain practical experience in leading NHS Trusts across London, and 97% of students are in employment 6 months after graduating.

 - Dedicated facilities: We have two adult nursing skills laboratories at our Southwark campus and three at our Havering campus.

 - Ranked joint 1st for graduate prospects in the UK (Complete University Guide 2020).

 You can choose to study Adult Nursing at our Southwark campus, right in the heart of London or at Havering based in Harold Wood, Essex.

 Southwark Campus; Havering Campus

 Sophie Kemp studies BSc (Hons) Adult Nursing with the School of Health and Social Care at London South Bank University.

 On this course, you'll be taught and supported by leading academics and nurses.
 You’ll apply your learning in a variety of clinical and health care settings, including placements on general medical and surgical wards, critical care areas such as A&E departments or intensive care units in leading NHS Trusts and hospitals across London.
 You may also spend this time in community placements or services for the care of elderly people.

 Overall, the course is 53% coursework.